 top of page

-What to expect during an autism assessment
+What to expect during an autism assessment with Amy

 What to expect in your autism assessment with Neurokin Psychology

-If you're here, you might be wondering whether you are autistic.
 Maybe you've connected deeply with the experiences of others who have been identified as autistic, or perhaps you've always sensed that you experience the world differently?

 What does an autism assessment look like?

+I've written some info below to help you hopefully feel more comfortable with what to expect.
 Please also refer to this page for detailed info: autism assessment page

 Before the Interview

-Once you have selected a date and time that suits you, my admin assistant Brie will send the following:
+Once you have selected a date and time that suits you, my admin assistant (Brie) will send the following:

 2. Service agreement (states our policies and so on)